cyber866/Lamao-Mongo/README.md

 - Tracks tasks in **MongoDB** (optional but recommended).
 - Safe progress updates, avoids Pyrogram coroutine errors.
 - Fully deployable on **Colab, VPS, or any server**.
+- File Splits if bigger then 1900 MB or 1.86 GB
 ---

 ## Commands